What Is Shift Management?

 Some companies survey workers or ask for their available work times on their employee applications, in an effort to match workers to the shifts that best suit their schedules and personal needs.
 As your business grows, you will need to determine how many employees need to be on shift throughout the week.
 Once you have determined the shift schedule for your organization, it is helpful to require workers to clock in and out or use some form of a time system in order to get paid.

-Challenges Associated with Shift Management and 24/7 Operations
+Challenges of Shift Management and 24/7 Operations

 It can be especially challenging to manage shifts if your organization operates around the clock.
 You will need to determine when one workday ends and the next begins.
 You also may need to consider how to calculate overtime if a shift spans two days, and what the pay rate will be if an employee works a shift that spans a paid holiday.
 These issues are all the more challenging if you have a time and attendance system that operates on a standard 9am – 5pm schedule.
 There are three areas of shift management that you need to keep in mind when setting your shifts and exploring shift management solutions that will fit your business needs: